-In this study, 360 patients, aged 40-80 years, with cataract were assigned to undergo either MSICS (group1) or ECCE (group II) in Federal Government Services Hospital Islamabad during jan.2012-dec2012 by a single surgeon.
+dec2012 by a single surgeon.
 Two equal half of sample was taken to avoid gender bias.
 Informed consent from each patient and permission from Ethical committee was obtained.
-Intraoperative and postoperative complications were analyzed according to the (OCTET) recommendations.
-The patients were examined at day1, 7 at 6 weeks, 6 months and 1 year after surgery.
+Intraoperative and postoperative complications were graded and scored according to the Oxford Cataract Treatment and Evaluation Team (OCTET) recommendations.
+The patients were followed up at day1, 7 at 6 weeks, 6 months and 1 year after surgery.
 Complications, astigmatism and visual rehabilitation were assessed and compared.